 Keeping our children healthy in a school setting is definitely a challenging task.
 Please be considerate of other student’s attending LSA when you consider sending an ill student to school.
 Below are guidelines to use to minimize the spread of illnesses.
 A child cannot be at school with any of the following:

-Fever of 100.4 degrees or higher - Students must be fever free for 24 hours without the use of a fever reducing medication before returning to school.
+- Fever of 100.4 degrees or higher.
+Students must be fever free for 24 hours without the use of a fever reducer before returning to school.

 If a child is sent to school before the 24 hour time period the school has the right to contact the parent to come get the child.
 Children with an illness or disease should be kept at home until the doctor releases them to return to school.

-Head lice - A child is excluded from school until they are treated with an appropriate medicated shampoo.
+- A child is excluded from school until treated with an appropriate medicated shampoo.
+Upon returning to school, they must come to the clinic for a head check.
 It is important to develop a routine at home to check your child for lice.

-Immunizations – Students are required to meet the Texas minimum state vaccine requirements.
-You will be notified throughout the school year or over the summer if your child needs any immunizations.
-Please make this a top priority if your child needs an immunization and return proof of immunizations to school.
+- Students attending school are required to meet the Texas Minimum State Vaccine requirements.
+You will be notified if your child needs any immunizations throughout the school year.
+Please make this a top priority if your child needs an immunization and return proof of immunization to school.

 If your child has any changes in their health, please let me know.
 I am here to assist and support you and your child in any way, do not hesitate to call or come see me.